-16.0 Genetics
+15.1 Genetics

-Genetic tissue was collected from each Chinook salmon spawned at PRH during 2016 by staff from the Columbia River Inter-Tribal Fish Commission (CRITFC).
-In total 4,938 specimens were collected to support their work associated with genetic stock identification and parentage-based tagging.
-Tissue samples were numbered consistent with PRH M&E data so that biological information could be associated with genetic data.
-The tissue samples collected from return years 2011 through 2016 is currently being archived by CRITFC.
+Genetic tissue was collected from each Chinook salmon spawned at PRH during 2017 by staff from the Columbia River Inter-Tribal Fish Commission (CRITFC).
+In total 5,122 specimens were collected at PRH to support their work associated with genetic stock identification and parentage-based tagging.
+The tissue samples collected from return years 2011 through 2017 is currently being archived by CRITFC.
 During 2010, WDFW staff collected 100 genetic tissue samples from both the Priest Rapids Hatchery broodstock and naturally spawning broodstock from the Hanford Reach.
-WDFW has not collected genetic samples since the 2010 return because of the large sampling and archiving effort by CRITFC.

-17.0 Proportion of Natural Influence
+15.2 Proportion of Natural Influence